Yomguithereal/mnemonist/default-map.md

 }
 ```

 But there are plenty of other use cases.
-Why not with more complex containers?
+Why not use the `DefaultMap` with more complex containers?

 ```js
 // Maps K => <V, number>